Chapter 6 : Alpha Dogs

 I was calm though, owing largely to the fact that my brain hadn’t fully processed my current predicament yet.
 All I thought about now was how in an hour I’d have to get off my comfy bed and trudge down for detention duty.

-“CRAP!”
+“BUGGER!”
 I whined out loud flaying my arms about in frustration.

 “What?”
 Edith looked up from her book bushing back her dark hair.